10 Best Norway History Books

 Buying Guide

-Norwegian histories vary dramatically in breadth.
-Single-volume overviews attempt to cover millennia in a few hundred pages, making them ideal for first-time readers who need a coherent timeline.
-These titles typically move quickly through the Stone Age and Iron Age before dwelling on the Viking period, the Kalmar Union, Danish rule, and the 1905 dissolution of the union with Sweden.
+Single-volume overviews attempt to cover millennia in a few hundred pages and are ideal for first-time readers who need a coherent timeline.
+These books typically move quickly through the Stone Age and Iron Age before dwelling on the Viking period, the union with Denmark, the 1814 constitution, and the 1905 dissolution of the union with Sweden.
 If you already know the basics, a sweeping survey can feel thin on detail, but it provides the connective tissue that narrower studies often omit.

 Format Tradeoffs: Paperback, Hardcover, and Audiobook